 What this looks like for me: stress cycle sprints with a sizeshifter

 One of the reasons I’ve had the motivation to write this in early July is that I’ve been knee-deep in processing a personal trauma for the last two weeks.
-I’ll spare you the details of the stressor—it boils down to a fight with family members with potential long-reaching consequences—but here’s what it’s looked like for me to process the stress itself in the context of my kink and size dysmorphia.
+I’ll spare you the details of the stressor—it boils down to a fight with family members with potential long-reaching consequences, a situation which my therapist says has “challenged my nervous system’s sense of safety.”
+Here’s what it’s looked like for me to process the stress itself in the context of my kink and size dysmorphia.

-The first week I was able to manage the stress by letting myself cry when I needed to, and by going outside for exercise.
-The open sky has become a kind of sanctuary for me to stretch myself and feel huge without the accompanying sense of being trapped.
+The first week I was able to manage the stress by letting myself cry and grieve when I needed to, and by going outside for exercise.
+In quarantine, the open sky has become a kind of sanctuary for me to stretch myself and feel huge without the accompanying sense of being trapped.

 For context, the early months of quarantine were confusing for my size dysmorphia, giving me Giant claustrophobic feelings as I spent 20/24 hours a day on average working and sleeping in the same room with low ceilings and one window—offset by small panicky feelings and endless, energetically empty Zoom calls with people holding their devices at low angles.